Accessibility Plan 2018 – Click here

 Provision at Pilgrims’ Way:

 Children with physical or medical needs are supported by their specialist teams and their physiotherapists and occupational therapists advise school as necessary.
 Our school is a single storey building and there are few steps, although entries into the building include ledges and our doorways are narrow.
 Often children require daily practice of physiotherapy tasks and we have TAs who learn to help them do these.
-Our specialist PE teachers are also very committed to helping children participate in activities.

 Social, Emotional and Mental Health